Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Methodology

-The UBU scheme consists of applying first a half-step ($h$ replaced by $h/2$) using \eqref{eq:Udef}, then applying an impulse based on the potential energy term, followed by another half-step of the mapping $\mathcal{U}$.
-The symmetry of this scheme plays a role in its accuracy, since it causes a cancellation of the first order term in the error expansion (in the absence of gradient noise).
+The UBU scheme consists of applying first a half-step ($h$ replaced by $h/2$) using \eqref{eq:Udef}, then applying an impulse based on the potential energy term, and following this by another half-step of the mapping $\mathcal{U}$.
+The symmetry of this scheme plays a role in its accuracy, since it induces a cancellation of the leading order term in the error expansion (in the absence of gradient noise).

 Other symmetric splitting methods are possible and have been extensively studied in recent years.
-In particular the BAOAB, ABOBA and OBABO schemes (\cite{BoOw10}, \cite{LeMa13}, \cite{lemast2016}) are all second order in the weak (sampling bias) sense and make plausible candidates for BNN sampling.
-In these methods, we further divide the ${\cal U}$ stage of the UBU algorithm into two parts and intersperse the resulting solution maps with ${\cal B}$ steps to form a numerical scheme.
+In particular, the BAOAB, ABOBA and OBABO schemes (\cite{OBABO}, \cite{LeMa13}, \cite{lemast2016}) are all second order in the weak (sampling bias) sense and make plausible candidates for BNN sampling.
+These methods can be viewed as breaking the ${\cal U}$ stage of the UBU algorithm into two parts and interspersing the resulting solution maps with ${\cal B}$ steps to form a numerical scheme.
 Several of these methods will be compared in Section \ref{sec:num}.